Mushymato/HaveMoreKids/README.md

 - Unique Children Talk: Needs testing.
 - LittleNPC: Needs testing.

+## Uninstall

+If you have unique kids from a content pack using this mod's framework features, use the console command `hmk-unset_kids`, then sleep before you uninstall this mod to properly reset their internal names.

 ## For Modders

 See [author guide](author-guide.md) for how to make a content pack to have unique children for your spouse.